Guide

 Examples of ways to know guests.

-• Send out a pre-stay survey to collect information about guest preferences like pillow firmness and favorite snacks
+• Send out a pre-stay survey to collect information about guest preferences like pillow firmness or whether they prefer contactless check-in

 • When speaking to guests, have your team use a guest’s first or last name